multipride-evalita/multipride-evalita.github.io/content/task_description/index.md

 Each participating team will be provided with:
 - **Training Set**: fully labeled which can be used for training the model.
-- **Dev Set**: fully labeled which should be used for hyperparameter-tuning.
 - **Test Set**: will be published after the the assessment timeframe.

 Evaluation will be based on the standard metrics known in the literature –including accuracy, precision, recall and F1-score.
 The submissions will be ranked by F1-score –both precision, recall and F-measure.